After he committed to Clemson, this local football star’s family decided to go with him

 “I try to give him the space,” Rigney said.
 “I’ve encouraged him to do more college-type things, but Tristan is very football-focused.
 It’s all he cares about.
 It’s all he wants to do.
 That’s his goal.
 He doesn’t go out.
 I don’t know if that will change at some point, but I’m happy that he’s happy.”

-Aidan does not yet possess a scholarship offer from Clemson, so when it’s time for him to transition to school in two years, Rigney may have to make another tough decision.
+Aidan does not yet have a scholarship offer from Clemson, so when it’s time for him to transition to college in two years, Rigney may have to make another tough decision.

-For now, though, Rigney is enjoying the South and trying to help Leigh anyway she can.
-On Sunday morning, after Clemson’s game, most players’ parents prepared to return home.
+For now, though, Rigney is enjoying South Carolina and trying to help Leigh however she can.
+On Sunday morning, after Clemson’s win, most players’ parents prepared to return home.
 Rigney sat at her kitchen table with Leigh, eating steak biscuits from Hardee’s.
 It was nothing fancy, and it didn’t need to be.

 “He likes coming here as an escape,” Rigney said.
 “He gets to come back and be part of our family.
 He doesn’t have to be associated with anything.
 He just gets to come and be a kid — or my kid.”